MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

 |[in] *CWnd*|(Not used.)
 Pointer to a window.|

 ### Return Value
- This method always returns `TRUE`.
+ This method always returns TRUE.

 ### Remarks
- By default, this method does nothing and then returns `TRUE`.
-If you override this method, return `TRUE` if the framework can end the edit operation when the property loses the input focus.
+ By default, this method does nothing and then returns TRUE.
+If you override this method, return TRUE if the framework can end the edit operation when the property loses the input focus.

 ##  <a name="onkillselection"></a>  CMFCPropertyGridProperty::OnKillSelection